-Recovery for alcohol addiction is possible.
-It is attainable.
-It requires a lifelong commitment, and may bring bad days mixed with the good, but at Above It All, our clients overcome alcohol addiction and enjoy lives full of health, happiness and sobriety.
-It all begins when they choose healing through the personalized treatment approach at our center.
+Recovery for alcohol addiction is possible with alcohol treatment centers.
+Recovery requires a lifelong commitment, and may bring bad days mixed with the good, but at Above It All Treatment Center, our clients overcome alcohol addiction and enjoy lives full of health, happiness and sobriety.
+It all begins when they choose healing through the personalized addiction treatment approach at our rehab center in California.

 Recovery and long-term sobriety rarely happens without the support and encouragement of others.
 Alcohol rehab at Above It All offers the support and structure that can make the difference between a life of illness and a life of recovery free from addiction.

-To understand just how common alcoholism is, consider some of the statistics.
+To understand just how common alcohol dependence is, consider some of the statistics.
 According to the National Institute on Drug Abuse, alcoholism and alcohol abuse continue to become more common with each passing year, in adults of all age groups—and in high school-age kids, as well.

 Signs and Symptoms of Alcoholism

 Alcoholism can be a little bit tricky to identify, whether in yourself or in a friend or neighbor—but these telltale signs can help give you some clarity.
-Common marks of alcoholism include:
+Common marks of alcohol dependence include: